akilamadhufin/WebProgramming_Group_Project_Team17/README.md

 List and describe any forms that have been created as part of the project.
 Include details about the purpose of each form and any validation logic.

 - Form 1 (Gimhani Garusing Arachchige): userRegistrationForm & login form: Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
-- Form 2: (Wasantha Hewa Walimunige): bookingForm: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied
+- Form 2: (Wasantha Hewa Walimunige): bookingForm: Link to the related code file (github - https://github.com/akilamadhufin/WebProgramming_Group_Project_Team17/blob/main/allReservations.php) | Link to the form (shell.hamk.fi).  | Validations Applied
 - Form 3: (Thilini Gamage): addReviewForm: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied
 - Form 4: (Akila Randunu Pathirannehelage): orderDeliveryForm: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied
 - Form 5: (Akila Randunu Pathirannehelage): orderDeliveryorderPickForm: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied